zx80/flask-simple-auth/README.md

 - `FSA_CACHE_SIZE` controls size of internal `cachetools` caches.
   Default is *262144*, which should use a few MiB.
   *None* means unbounded, more or less.

+- `FSA_CACHE_PREFIX` use this application-level prefix, useful for shared distributed caches.
+A good candidate could be `app.name + "."`.
+  Default is *None*, meaning no prefix.

 Web-application oriented features: